emonree/resume-swype-front-end/README.md

-# Resume-Swype Front-End
+# Resume-Swype Front-End using React.js, React Router and Redux

 ## What The App Does:
-- Resume Swype is for recruiters to view resumes.
+- Resume Swype is for recruiters to view resumes for jobs.
 The average time a recruiter will spend looking at a resume is 6 seconds!
 With this app, the recruiter can simply click a button or swipe to accept or reject the resume.
 - I used the `Tinder Card` library for the swipe feature and to display each resume as a "card".
-- On page load, applicants applying for a job are required to fill out a form with their Name, Email, and Phone #.
-They are then required to submit their resume in PDF format as stated on top.
+- On the home page, applicants applying for a job are required to fill out a form with their Name, Email, and Phone #.
+They are also required to upload their resume in PDF format.
 Once the application is successfully submitted, an alert will pop up saying "You have successfully submitted your resume!"
 - IDEALLY, the recruiter would be able to leave a note or inform the applicant whether he/she got the job or not through email, but I have not gotten that far in terms of how to implement that.
-- In the url path `/recruiterpage`, the applicant's information and resume will appear on the screen.
+- I did not add an auth log in feature, so the recruiter would type `/recruiterpage` in the url path.
+The applicant's information and resume will then appear on the screen.
-- I also added a `view PDF` button for the recruiter to open the resume in a new tab to view it in full because it might not be big enough on the app.
+- I also added a `view PDF` button for the recruiter to open the resume in a new tab to view it in full screen because it might not be big enough on the app.
 ----

 ## Redux Toolkit